 always be given explicitly and only

-Compress or not, respectively, the data in the journal using XZ.
+the data in the journal using XZ.
+The default is "

-Periodically sign or not, respectively, the data in the journal using Forward Secure Sealing.
+periodically sign the data in the journal using Forward Secure Sealing.

 PROG --option1 --option2